 To increase and sustain footfall, you need to think about how you can get both old and new customers in the door.
 Instead of targeting new customers only, think about how you can use offers to create customer loyalty and encourage repeat visits.

 We all know how important retention can be: famously, it can cost up to five times more to win a new customer than to retain an existing one.
 And according to research, increasing customer retention rates by 5% increases profits by up to 95%.
 In that context, focusing on customer loyalty is a no-brainer.
 But historically it’s been hard to do well because there wasn’t good access to data, or a frictionless way to do it.
 Now there is: card-linking.

 With card-linking technology, consumers can easily enrol their payment card to a loyalty or discount program (typically known as a publisher).
 They then shop as usual, with no need to remember store cards, vouchers or QR codes.
 When they make a purchase with their enrolled card at a store participating in the programme, the discount is automatically applied in real-time.

 What it means for the High Street

-Focusing on longer-term retention that keeps customers coming back to the High Street is the only way to save it.
+Moving away from targeted offers and focusing on longer-term retention is the only way to save the High Street.
 Card-linked loyalty programmes help achieve exactly that.
 By slotting seamlessly into everyday shopping, they keep customers engaged and loyal.
 So my advice to retailers is this: stop narrowing your focus with targeting, and start thinking about how you can deliver the best experience to the widest pool possible.
 It’ll get more customers in-store – and it will keep them there.